 Why would an investor contribute liquidity?
 Because the market compensates these liquidity contributions (of cryptocurrencies) with attractive commissions precisely to incentivize them, as they are a high-risk operation.
 Among other things, due to impermanent losses.

-If I contribute liquidity to the market, but the cryptocurrency loses value during the process, I will be generating impermanent losses.
-This loss will become effective when I withdraw my liquidity, and the value of the cryptocurrency against fiat money (euros or dollars) has changed downwards.
+If you contribute liquidity to the market, but the cryptocurrency loses value during the process, you will be generating impermanent losses.
+This loss will become effective when you withdraw your liquidity, and the value of the cryptocurrency against fiat money (euros or dollars) has changed downwards.

 When does Impermanent Loss occur?

 At this point, the lost value would become permanent value.
-At this moment, the possible loss is contrasted with the commissions obtained in the duration of the deposit, pointing to liquidity.
+At this moment, the possible loss is contrasted with the commissions obtained during the duration of the deposit, pointing to liquidity.

 When considering trading by providing liquidity in an AMM, it is important to consider the possibility of this situation, as it implies a high risk.
 Generally, it is advisable not to participate in groups on cryptocurrencies with high volatility and not to do so with large amounts of money.
 In this way, you can test the platform’s robustness before trading on a more continuous basis.